-Open the Keyboard Shortcuts Preferences panel and click the Actions button .
+Open the Keyboard Shortcuts Preferences page in the Preferences Window and click the Actions button .

 From the drop-down menu, choose the set of keyboard shortcuts to which you want to compare the current set.

 The Comparison Tool opens and displays the two keyboard shortcut sets side-by-side.
-For more information about how to read the results, see Compare and Merge Text.
+For more information about how to read the results, see Compare Text Files.

 Saving a set of keyboard shortcuts to a settings file is useful if you want to: